Assistant Professor, Department of Environmental and Cultural Resources, National Tsing Hua University, Taiwan R.O.C.

-Biography: Chung-Han studied for his Master’s Degree as a Chevening Scholar at Cambridge University’s Law Faculty.
-He also completed his PhD at C-EENRG, University of Cambridge, under the supervision of Professor Jorge E. Viñuales.
-His doctoral thesis investigated a range of innovative contractual mechanisms, e.g. environmental and human rights clauses in commercial contracts, NGO-Business partnerships and other multi-actor agreements, for preventing and mitigating the environmental and social damage caused by international energy operations.
+Chung-Han studied for his Master’s degree as a Chevening Scholar at Cambridge University Law Faculty.
+He also completed his PhD at Cambridge under the supervision of Professor Jorge E. Viñuales.
+His doctoral research investigated a range of innovative contractual mechanisms, such as environmental and human rights clauses in investment agreements, cross-sector partnerships between environmental NGOs and energy companies, and other multi-stakeholder agreements to prevent and mitigate environmental and social harm caused by international energy transactions.

-Before his postgraduate study in the UK, Chung-Han started his legal career as a governmental attorney at the Environmental Protection Administration (EPA) Taiwan and a liaison with the US Federal EPA in Washington D.C..
-Since January 2018, he has worked as an external legal counsel for the Ministry of Economic Affairs Taiwan, focusing on energy trade (especially liquefied natural gas LNG), negotiations of environmental goods and services, impacts of artificial intelligence (AI) and digitalization on the energy sectors, and SME participation in the WTO and APEC platforms.
+In terms of legal practise, Chung-Han began his legal career as a government lawyer with the Environmental Protection Administration (EPA) in Taiwan, and as a liaison with the US federal EPA in Washington D.C..
+Since January 2018, he has been working as an external legal advisor for Taiwan’s Ministry of Economic Affairs, focusing on energy trade (especially liquefied natural gas LNG), negotiations on environmental goods and services, the impact of artificial intelligence (AI) and digitalisation on the energy sector, SME issues, and Taiwan’s participation in WTO, APEC, OECD and CPTPP platforms.